 Johnson’s latest book, Auden, The Psalms, and Me, the story of the retranslation of the psalms as contained in the Episcopal Book of Common Prayer, including particular attention to the role of the eminent poet, W. H. Auden, in the retranslation, has roots in England.
 After all, Auden was born in England and remained loyal to his Anglican upbringing for much of his life.
 In fact, both of his grandfathers were Anglican clerics.
 In addition, the first Book of Common Prayer and the Great Bible of 1540 of Miles Coverdale from which the psalms contained in the prayer-book were derived, were English compilations.
-In recognition of these connections, J. Chester Johnson is making a series of presentations on his book in London and Oxford during the fall.
-While in London, he will also be reading his own poetry at The Troubadour, a musical and poetry venue located in London, on the evening of October 15th.
+In recognition of these connections, J. Chester Johnson made a series of presentations on his book in London and Oxford this fall.
+While in London, he read his own poetry at The Troubadour, a musical and poetry venue located in London, on the evening of October 15th.

 The Episcopal Church’s 1979 version of the Book of Common Prayer includes a revision of the psalms that has become a standard.
 The little-known backstory in the retranslation of the psalms is the vital part played in it by acclaimed poet W. H. Auden.
 “Few people, even in the literary world, were aware of Auden’s intellectual and emotional engagement during the last years of his life in the revision of the Book of Common Prayer,” says poet J. Chester Johnson in his new book, Auden, The Psalms, and Me.
 Johnson replaced Auden in 1971 as the poet on the drafting committee for the retranslation of those psalms and continued in that role until final publication of the new version of the psalms in 1979.